Paul-Ladyman/dnd-battle-tracker/README.md

 ## Credits

 * All icons taken from [game-icons.net](https://game-icons.net/) under the terms of the [Creative Commons 3.0 BY license](https://creativecommons.org/licenses/by/3.0/).
 See below for individual credits.
+* Fonts provided by [Google Fonts](https://fonts.google.com/).
+See below for individual credits.
 * [Critical Role](https://www.youtube.com/channel/UCpXBGqwsBkpvcYjsJBQ7LEQ) for the inspiration.
 * This application is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.